nervosnetwork/docs.nervos.org/website/docs/dapp/view-and-transfer-balance.md

 What this function does is to generate the account's public key and address via a private key.
 Here, we need to construct and encode a lock script to get the corresponding address of this account.
 A lock script ensures that only the owner can consume their live cells.

 Here, we use the CKB standard lock script template combining the SECP256K1 signing algorithm with the BLAKE160 hashing algorithm to build such a lock script.
-Noticed that different templates will yield different addresses when encoding the address, corresponding to different type of guard for the assets.
+Notice that different templates will yield different addresses when encoding the address, corresponding to different type of guard for the assets.

 Once we get the lock script of a account, we can know how much balance the account has.
 The calculation is very simple, we query and find all the cells that uses the same lock script and sum all these cells's capacity, the amount is the balance.